Kids Can't Sleep? The Role Of Calcium

 Sometimes kids complain that they can’t fall asleep and they are up until 11 or 12 at night.
 This can drive parents crazy as it eats into their own downtime, not to mention it can make for a grumpy morning.

-But lack of sleep also leads to reduced concentration and ability to learn and can also impair growth and lead to weight gain.
+Lack of sleep also leads to reduced concentration and ability to learn and can also impair growth and lead to weight gain.
 Getting kids to fall into a circadian rhythm is important for their hormone balance.
-Kids need 10-13 hrs of sleep a night.
-Our need for sleep reduces as we age.

-So what about this “mind racing at night” phenomenon?
+So what causes “mind racing" at night?

-Getting enough sleep is often thought of primarily as a hormone regulation issue.
-And it is, usually; too much of the hormone cortisol and not enough melatonin are usual suspects when it comes to sleep issues in kids.
-Stress, blood sugar and anxiety can also be important players in sleep issues.
+Too much of the hormone cortisol and not enough melatonin are usual suspects when it comes to sleep issues in kids.

-But lack of calcium is often an overlooked contributor.
 Lack of calcium can also lead to that brain-never-shutting-off feeling and prevent your child from falling asleep.

 If your child is up too late at night, here are a few things to try…

-• Get more vitamin D in.
-My favourite source is cod liver oil, but D drops can also help.
+- Vitamin D. My favourite source is cod liver oil, but D drops can also help.
 My preference is to give a child a D/K2 blend as the two nutrients work together.
 Both D and K2 contribute to calcium metabolism

-• If you suspect your child is not getting enough calcium in the diet try a liquid calcium supplement in the evening.
+- A liquid calcium supplement in the evening.
+I'd only advise this if you suspect your child isn't getting sufficient calcium in the diet.
 Some other signs of calcium deficiency are: poor bone health, lethargy, finger numbness, poor appetite, muscle cramps.
-It's always best to consult with a professional when choosing supplements to make sure you get good quality and the right dosage.
 If you do give your child a calcium supplement, be sure to add in a D/K2 supplement as well to improve absorption.

 A few other strategies to help kids sleep…

-• No TV or electronics 2 hrs before going to bed as the blue light from these devices interferes with melatonin production
+- No TV or electronics 2 hrs before going to bed as the blue light from these devices interferes with melatonin production.

 Does your young child stay awake until all hours?
 Can't get to sleep?
 Can't stay asleep?
 Sleep is part of the Non Negotiable Trifecta for Resilient Health.
 Learn about the trifecta here.